OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **6) Now you are in the peaktools_env you can install `deeptools` & `macs2`**

+    # you can install things individually
     $ mamba install deeptools
     $ mamba install macs2

+    # or in a single command
+    $ mamba install deeptools macs2

 **7) Check these tools work by accessing thier --help functions**